HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 #### Web application

-A UML class diagram of the friend-track-view web application shows some of object oriented design in work - although admittedly this was a more lightweight approach to object oriented design, being a relatively simple JavaScript React application, then the Java driven Processing desktop application:
+A UML class diagram of the friend-track-view web application shows object oriented design in work - although admittedly this was a more lightweight approach, being a relatively simple JavaScript React application, then the Java driven Processing desktop application:

 ![UML Class Diagram for friend-track-view](media/ftv_uml.png)

-Components _login_ and _map_ pages are logically separate; while within the _map_ component we have a number of discrete elements dedicated which serve different functions e.g. _alertIncident_, _removeMapLayer_, etc.
+Components _login_ and _map_ pages are logically separate; while within the _map_ component we have a number of discrete elements dedicated to serving different functions e.g. _alertIncident_, _removeMapLayer_, etc.

+#### Importance of object oriented design

 The importance of the object oriented paradigm however is potentially easiest to understand when we look at the activities of all three key sub-systems working together in harmony, as illustrated in this UML activity state diagram, which visualises a number of functions of the finished product (with gyroscope enabled - currently on the development plan):